 Technique Plates – the other bumper

-One other option for Olympic training plates are Technique Plates.
+One other option for Olympic training purposed are technique plates.
 These are one-piece solid plastic plates really meant to be abused.
 They are mostly commonly available in 5 and 10 pound plates, or 2.5, 3.75, and 5 kilogram plates.
-If you’re new to Olympic lifts, these allow you to get your form down with very little added weight, but you still have the feel of plates on the bar.
+If you’re new to the Olympic lifts, these allow you to get your form down with very little added weight, but you still have the feeling of plates on the bar.
 They are not cheap per pound, but you shouldn’t need more than one; maybe two pairs.

 The Bumper Plates Review

 Below I’ll go over the different types of bumpers as well as the features of of each.
-Then you will find suggestions on where to buy each brand based on best price, shipping costs, and availability.
-In most cases you buy the brand you prefer direct from that manufacturer for the best pricing.
-HI-Temps can be found all around, but Rogue seems to be the only place that keeps them in stock.
+Below that you will find suggestions on where to buy each brand/style based on best price, cost of shipping, and availability.
+In most cases you simply buy the brand you prefer direct from the manufacturer for the best pricing.
+HI-Temps can be found all around but Rogue tends to be the only place that keeps them in stock and priced reasonably.

-There are a number of manufacturers out there for basic, non-competition bumpers, but I’ve narrowed this down to a handful of different brands to keep things relatively simple: Rogue HG, HI-Temp, Vulcan Alphas, American Barbell Sports, and Vulcan Strength bumper plates.
-I removed any mention of Troy VTX due to some serious complaints about them cracking and showing very early signs of insert separation, and Pendlay/MDUSA is no longer in business.
+There are a number of manufacturers out there for basic, non-competition bumpers, but I’ve narrowed this down to a handful of different brands to keep things relatively simple: Rogue HG, Hi-Temp, Vulcan Alphas, American Barbell Sports, and Vulcan Strength bumper plates.
+I removed any mention of Troy’s VTX due to some serious complaints about them cracking and showing very early signs of insert separation, and I also removed Pendlay/MDUSA as they are no longer in business.

 There are literally dozens of off-brand bumper plates out there.
 Many of them are the same, and even more of them just look the same.
 Like anything else, there are levels of quality in this industry.
 No one is making you buy any brand I discuss here, but I do strongly suggest you research any off-brand plate thoroughly.
 Saving 10% on bumpers that you’ll replace in 6 months isn’t saving money at all!

--Vulcan Alpha Bumpers are the all around most versatile basic bumper plate that I know of.
-They offer the same indoor/outdoor versatility as HI-Temps, are 30% quieter than all other basic bumper plates, are among the thinnest of non-competition bumpers, and are in color.
+-Vulcan Alpha Bumpers are the all-around, most versatile basic bumper plates that I know of.
+They offer the same indoor/outdoor versatility as HI-Temps, are 30% quieter than other basic bumper plates, are among the thinnest of non-competition bumpers, and are in color.
 Alphas have durable, hooked inserts that stay put, low bounce, low odor, and are just a hell of a reliable bumper plate at a more than reasonable price.
-Free shipping is also available for many regions.
-Only at Vulcan Strength.
+Free shipping is also available to many regions.
+These are exclusive to Vulcan Strength.

--Vulcan Bumper Plates are probably the best choice for black bumpers.
+-Vulcan’s Bumper Plates are probably the best choice for basic bumpers.
 Not only does Vulcan have very competitive prices on sets, they have the most innovative basic bumpers currently on the market.
-A hooked and knurled (inner) steel insert helps to prevent the rubber disc from ever separating from the insert, and a new rubber compound is used help to eliminate the common warping and bending of the smaller plates.
+A hooked and knurled inner steel insert helps to prevent the rubber disc from ever separating from the insert, and a new rubber compound is used that helps to eliminate the common warping and bending of the smaller plates.
 Not only are the prices on the Vulcan Strength bumpers great, but free shipping is available as well.

--Rogue HG 2.0 bumper plates – These plates make up the bulk of my collection and I am happy with them.
-I’m not a huge fan of the 10- and 15-pound discs, but I have enough other 10’s that I don’t need to destroy the Rogue’s any more than they already are.
-They are slightly less expensive than the Hi-Temps, and they are a bit thinner as well – so you can get more on the bar.
+-Rogue HG 2.0 bumper plates – HG’s used to make up the bulk of my collection before I switched to kilograms, and I was generally very happy with them.
+I wasn’t a huge fan of the 10- and 15-lb discs, but I had enough other 10’s that I didn’t need to destroy the Rogue’s any more than they already were.
+They are slightly less expensive than the Hi-Temps, and they are a bit thinner as well; you can load more on the bar.
 They are warranted for 3 years (25 pound plates and up) and it is possible to get free shipping on sets, but not pairs.
 Read some of the reviews here.

--American Barbell Sport bumpers – American Barbell Sports are basically the same as Rogue HG, Echos, and so forth.
+-American Barbell Sport bumpers – American Barbell Sports are essentially the same as Rogue HG, Echos, and so forth.
 They have a more “unique to AB” look to them but they’re still functionally the same plate.
 What makes them different is the starting price for sets.
-The 160-pound set starts $20-$30 less than the others, and shipping can still be had for free in certain zones.
-Even if you’re out of zone, shipping isn’t bad at all.
-The Sports are also available in IWF colors and kilograms.
-Pretty sweet!
+The 160-pound set starts slightly less than many others, and shipping can still be had for free in certain zones.
+The Sports are also available in IWF colors and kilograms; which is rare.

 Competition (& Training) Bumper plates

-Many manufacturers also offer “training” versions of these plates.
-They’re pretty much the same plate as the competition plate only not calibrated, and in the case of IWF/IPF certified brands, the training plates are not considered to be certified (in some cases there can be minor discrepancies with the SHORE rating, but it’s not even worth thinking about.)
-They are still professional Olympic discs though.
-Whether you buy training or true competition plates, you will spend a lot more money on these than you will on basic bumper plates.
+Many manufacturers also offer training versions of comp plates.
+They’re basically the same plate as the competition plate only not calibrated for accuracy, and in the case of the IWF certified brands the training plates are not considered to be certified.
+In some cases there can be minor discrepancies with the SHORE rating, but it’s not even worth thinking about.

-If you are so inclined to spend the money required to own competition plates, one of the major benefits to you using these plates versus standard bumpers is the reliability of the claimed weight.
-The tolerances are so tight that you know you’re lifting the weight that the plate claims; usually within 10 grams or less.
-Also, if you currently (or intend to) compete on a professional level, training with the same equipment you will be expected to compete with would also be beneficial.
+If you are willing to spend the money required to own competition plates, one of the major benefits to you using these plates versus standard bumpers is the reliability of the claimed weight.
+The tolerances are so tight that you know you’re lifting the stated weight; usually to within 10 grams or less.
+Also, if you currently (or intend to) compete on a professional level, training with the same equipment you will compete with would also be beneficial.
 Of course, comp plates are also more durable by design.

-When it comes down to it though, the extra durability and reliability of comp plates versus standard bumper plates is going to be meaningless in a typical garage gym setting, especially after you factor in price.
-I have no brand recommendation for this article, but I did include price links for all the major brands towards the bottom of the price list.
+When it comes down to it though, the extra durability and reliability of comp plates versus standard bumper plates is going to be meaningless in a typical garage setting, especially after you factor in price.

 Olympic Plate Pricing Summary